bxparks/rpn83p/docs/TVM.md

 `compoundingFactors()` routine in the code calculates both `CF1(i)` and `CF3(i)=(1+ip)CF2(i)` at once.

-## Small Interest Limits
+## Small Interest Accuracy

 When the interest rate `i` is small (say, smaller than 1e-6), special precautions are needed to ensure that numerical cancellation errors are reduced so that the correct answers are returned.

+### expm1() and log1p() Functions

-To accomplish this, we need to take a side trip to define 2 new functions.
-These functions are designed to return accurate values when `x` is very small:
+To obtain the most accuracy results when when `i` is small, we need to take a side trip to define 2 new functions which are designed to return accurate values when `x` is very small:

 ```
 expm1(x) = e^x-1